X-Ry/x-ry.github.io/_posts/2018-8-20-FunTime-Etc.md

 [What Tau Sounds Like to the 100th note](https://www.youtube.com/watch?v=ne8hEfVqK0o)

 [![What Tau Sounds Like to the 100th note](https://img.youtube.com/vi/ne8hEfVqK0o/0.jpg)](https://www.youtube.com/watch?v=ne8hEfVqK0o "What Tau Sounds Like to the 100th note")

+Back to the "What Do I Do for Fun?"
+Article [here](https://x-ry.github.io/FunTime).